 As journalists gathered at the police cordon, a number were approached by a woman who called herself Gabbie, and explained that she worked for a company called Horizon PR.

-What “Gabbie” did not say is that “Horizon PR” had been created by Breakthrough Media and another communications company, M&C Saatchi PR UK, and that Breakthrough has used it to promote the messaging it creates – and disseminates through co-operating civil society groups – under the terms of its contract with RICU.
+What “Gabbie” did not say is that “Horizon PR” had been created by Breakthrough Media and another communications company, M&C Saatchi PR UK.
+Breakthrough has used it to promote the messaging it creates – and disseminates through co-operating civil society groups – under the terms of its contract with RICU.

 A number of journalists have told MEE that “Gabbie” offered to introduce them to a man standing nearby.
 This man explained that his name was Shaukat Warraich and that he was from an organisation called Faith Associates.

 Warraich stressed to the journalists the role that the mosque’s imam had played in protecting Osborne until he could be handed over to police.
-This came to dominate news reports in the days after the attack.
+This angle came to dominate news reports in the following days.

-Warraich did not say anything about his organisation’s relationships with both Breakthrough and with the British government’s propaganda unit, RICU.
+Warraich did not say anything about his organisation’s relationships with both Breakthrough and with RICU, the British government’s propaganda unit.

-Faith Associates, a limited company, has for several years been funded in part by government contracts, and internal Breakthrough and RICU documents seen by MEE show that it works to disseminate government messages.
+Faith Associates, a limited company, has for several years been funded in part by government contracts.
+Internal Breakthrough and RICU documents, seen by MEE, indicate that it works to disseminate government messages.

-MEE understands that subsequent media reports have caused some ill-feeling in the area: the young men who restrained and protected the killer before the imam arrived at the scene believe their role had been overlooked.
+MEE understands that subsequent media reports caused ill-feeling in the Finsbury Park area.
+The young men who restrained and protected the killer before the imam arrived at the scene believe their role had been overlooked.